 If you’re looking to trim your Christmas shopping list, it’s a good bet many of your co-workers are in the same boat.
-If your workplace has always done gift exchanges, be brave and suggest stamping that out this year.
+With that in mind, if your workplace has always done gift exchanges, be brave and suggest stamping that out this year.
 If you really feel the need to spread workplace cheer, bring in a cookie tray or give cards with handwritten thoughtful notes.

-If you can’t justify buying certain folks presents but still want to recognize them during the season, handmade holiday cards are welcomed surprises.
+If you can’t justify buying certain folks presents but still want to recognize them during the season, handmade holiday cards are welcome surprises.
 Getting kids involved in this activity reinforces giving rather getting.

 If you’re not feeling crafty, e-cards are a free way to send greetings.
 No postage required.
 Or consider a phone call.
 In these days of texting and email, real live one-on-one communication sometimes becomes a novelty.

 Donating to charity in another family’s name is one way of covering several Christmas gifts at once.
 But do this carefully; make sure the charity is something the receiver really supports.

 For example, perhaps your aunt and uncle are organ donors.
 If so, donate to an organ-donation awareness charity in their name.
 You could give them a card highlighting an important statistic about the chosen charity, such as an organ donor can save eight lives by donating.

 Donations won’t work for everyone; so you run the risk of your recipient being really disappointed.
 Also, when you make a donation for someone else, that person may get on the charity’s mailing list as well.
 Further solicitations could be annoying or even burdensome.